Blinded by the Light

 Time Out says

-It’s set in Luton at the mass-unemployment- and National Front-stained end of Thatcher’s ’80s, but Chadha gives it a sparky American-high-school-movie sheen and a Bruce-heavy soundtrack to banish the minor-key moments.
-Its hero, Javed (Viveik Kalra), is a British-Pakistani teenager who writes poetry, dreams of escape and gets his spirits crushed daily by his ultra-strict dad.
-But when his new friend Roops (Aaron Phagura) chucks him a couple of Bruce Springsteen tapes, salvation arrives in the form of the Boss’s uncannily relatable blue-collar anthems.
-"Bruce knows everything I’ve ever felt," he marvels.
+The film is set in a specific Britain rife with tension: the town of Luton during the National Front–stained end of Margaret Thatcher’s reign, marked by mass unemployment.
+But Chadha gives her visuals a Hollywood sheen and a Bruce-heavy soundtrack to banish the minor-key moments that come in the form of jarring verbal abuse and family meltdowns.
+Our hero, Javed (the fresh-faced Viveik Kalra), is a British-Pakistani teen who writes poetry, dreams of escape and gets his spirits crushed daily by his ultra-strict dad.
+But when his new school friend Roops (Aaron Phagura) sneaks him a couple of Springsteen tapes, salvation arrives in the form of some uncannily relatable blue-collar anthems.
+“Bruce knows everything I’ve ever felt,” marvels Javed, quickly moving on to posters, T-shirts and speaking truth to power.
+(Springsteen lends 12 songs to the soundtrack, no doubt due to the script’s message of personal awakening.)

 Cast and crew